-Located in the prolific Goodpaster Mining District of Alaska, the Healy project covers numerous untested gold targets within an 18,470-hectare land package.
-The Healy Project was first identified and staked by Newmont Corporation (Newmont, formally Newmont Mining) in 2011 following a systematic screening of Alaska’s Tintina Gold Belt through regional stream sediment geochemical sampling.
+Located in the prolific Goodpaster Mining District of Alaska, the Healy Project covers an extensive mineralised gold system within an 15,834 hectare land package.
+The Healy Project was first identified and staked in 2011 by Newmont Corporation (Newmont, formally Newmont Mining) following a systematic screening of The Tintina Gold Belt in Alaska through regional stream sediment geochemical sampling.

 Location and Access

-The property covers 18,470 hectares of state-owned Alaska mining claims and is located approximately 180 km southeast of Fairbanks and 70 km east of Delta Junction, Alaska which offer all amenities to serve exploration and mining activities.
+The property covers 15,834 hectares of state-owned Alaska mining claims and is located approximately 180 km southeast of Fairbanks and 70 km east of Delta Junction, Alaska which offer all amenities to serve exploration and mining activities.
 The property can be accessed via winter trail or helicopter from Delta Junction.

-Geology and Mineralization
+Geology and Mineralisation